-The gas connection supplied is intended to be only used with the grill and hose supplied.
+The gas connection supplied is intended to be used with the grill only.

 Do not alter this hose or use it for any applications other than the grill supplied with the hose.

 LP Accessory Connection (Located behind access door at the rear passenger side of the vehicle)